ospfranco/ospfranco.github.io/_posts/2021-08-31-stop throwing exceptions.md

 // it might not even be thrown by the date library, but some second level dependency...
 ```

-A lot of times they are completely implicit and invisible to the application developer.
-The path the exception has taken back is also completely implicit, did the error generate in some deeply nested function?
-It has bulldozed its way to your code and if unhandled will promptly crash your application.
+A lot of times this code is implicit and invisible to the application developer.
+The exception simply bulldozes and bubbles until it is catched or crashes the programm.

-**How do I know which function can throw? do I have to try...catch every single line of code I have not written myself?**
+There lies one of the biggest problems: **how do I know which function can throw?** do I have to try/catch every line of code I have not written myself?

-# Some exceptions are real exceptions
+# Kernel errors

 If exceptions are so disruptive to the flow of a program, why do we use them?

-We need to go back history a bit, in the earlier days of computing, programs were not as brittle as they are nowadays, that is because exceptions were reserved for kernel panic calls.
-If your program succesfully executed its task it would end with a 0 integer and anything else meant a unsuccessful execution.
-Besides C, this is still visible in shell scripts, where if a command fails with a non-zero exit code, it means it has not succesfully completed.
+In the earlier days of computing, programs were not as brittle, that is because exceptions were reserved for kernel panic calls.
+If your program succesfully executed its task it would terminate with a 0 integer and anything else meant a unsuccessful execution.
+This is still visible in today's shell scripts, where if a command fails with a non-zero exit code, it means it has not succesfully completed.

-Inspired by this kernel exceptions the developer community thought: "that's a neat trick!
+Inspired by this kernel exceptions the developer community seems to have thought: "that's a neat trick!
 I can just throw an exception here and catch it somewhere above my stack!
 It even unwinds the call stack for me!".
 Other words: short-term convenience.

-But if we adopt the philosphy of "exceptions are meant for true panic calls" we can adopt a far better coding styling, one that would bring back the stability of the software of the previous decades.
+But this short-term convenience carried a price, **it added implicit behavior to ALL code**, you could no longer read the calling code and understand what was going on without understanding the whole.

+I believe user code without exceptions makes for a easier pattern to understand, debug and maintain.

 # Error carrying monads

-Forget the fancy title for a bit, we can basically skip all the ceremony and adopt the following coding style:
+What if every function not only returned the output but any error it produces.

 ```ts
 let userInput = "10a";